jessbens0n/m1-hw1-benson-jessica/README.md

 1. Learn UX best practices
 2. Become a leader in digital strategy
 3. Continue to grow in the healthcare marketing space
-4. Develop better ways to connect with communities worldwide, patients and physicians.
+4. Develop better ways to connect with communities worldwide, patients and physicians